What is a complaint?

 Learning from complaints

-We will review all complaints regularly to make sure they are being dealt with effectively and consistently.
+We'll review all complaints regularly to make sure they're being dealt with effectively and consistently.

 Most importantly, we use complaints to identify areas of our service where we need to make changes, so that the service you receive continues to improve.